 When to seek medical attention if you think you may have consumed too much Pedialyte

-If you think you have consumed too much Pedialyte, it is crucial to seek medical attention as soon as possible.
-Symptoms of excessive Pedialyte intake include nausea, vomiting, headache, abdominal pain or cramping, confusion, and in severe cases, seizures and coma.
+If you think you have consumed too much Pedialyte, seeking medical attention as soon as possible is crucial.
+Symptoms of excessive Pedialyte intake include nausea, vomiting, headache, abdominal pain or cramping, confusion, and, in severe cases, seizures and coma.

 While Pedialyte is generally relatively safe when used as directed and can be beneficial for hydration needs in some cases, drinking too much of the electrolyte solution can lead to Hypernatremia, which occurs when the sodium levels in your blood become too high.